RedisLabs/redislabs-docs/content/rs/databases/configure/replica-ha.md

 ### Turn off replica HA for a database

-To disable replica HA for a specific database using `rladmin`, run:
+To turn off replica high availability for a specific database using `rladmin`, run:

 ``` text
 rladmin tune db db:<ID> slave_ha disabled